ananth1996/HPC-HD-TextReuse-ETL/etl_textreuse/assets/README.md

     - [`textreuse_ids`](/etl_textreuse/assets/raw_textreuses.py#L141)
     - [`textreuses`](/etl_textreuse/assets/raw_textreuses.py#L181)

-## Extract Raw BLAST text reuses from zip file
+## Extracting Raw BLAST text reuses from zip file

 Indicate the location of the S3 bucket and the name of zip file with the raw BLAST text reuses in the `.env` file: